 - a feeling of warmth around a blister

 Diabetic blisters are rare and more common in people with uncontrolled blood glucose than in others with the condition.
-In most cases, the blisters are painless and will heal on their own within a few weeks.
+The blisters are painless, and in most cases will heal on their own in a few weeks.

 Nevertheless, as blisters increase the risk of secondary infection, it is necessary to consult a doctor if diabetic blisters occur, particularly if other symptoms accompany them.

 Some of the steps that might help prevent diabetic blisters include a person regularly inspecting their skin and protecting it from injury and irritation.

 Most importantly, people with diabetes should regulate blood sugar levels to avoid diabetic blisters and other complications.

 What other effects does diabetes have on the skin?

 The best way to answer this question is with a list, which I have given below.

 - Yellow, reddish, or brown patches on your skin

 - Darker area of skin that feels like velvet

 - Yellowish scaly patches on and around your eyelids